franzpoeschel/picongpu/docs/source/usage/plugins/binningPlugin.rst

 	- Choose which species are used for particle binning
 	- Choose which fields are used for field binning
 	- Choose how frequently they want the binning to be executed
+	- Choose how many times the binned quantity should be combined over time before dumping
 	- Write custom output to file, for example other quantities related to the simulation which the user is interested in
 	- Execute multiple binnings at the same time
 	- Pass extra parameters as a tuple, if additional information is required by the kernels to do binning.